 Is a banker resume any different from a resume for a bank teller job?
 Despite the fact that both jobs are within the same finance sector, the basic requirements for them can be rather different.

 At this point, it is vital to understand that a bank teller position is more of an entry-level job.
 A banker or a bank manager, on the contrary, are positions of a higher level.
-Therefore, to write a professional-looking bank manager resume you will need to pay even more attention to details.

 So, what would you need to include in a banking resume?
 Here are the key takeaways: